 In May 2014, the FASB issued a new standard on revenue recognition that outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers and supersedes most current revenue recognition guidance, including industry-specific guidance.
 The new standard contains a five-step approach that entities will apply to determine the measurement of revenue and timing of when it is recognized, including (i) identifying the contract(s) with a customer, (ii) identifying the separate performance obligations in the contract, (iii) determining the transaction price, (iv) allocating the transaction price to separate performance obligations, and (v) recognizing revenue when (or as) each performance obligation is satisfied.
 The new standard requires a number of disclosures intended to enable users of financial statements to understand the nature, amount, timing and uncertainty of revenue, and the related cash flows.
 The disclosures include qualitative and quantitative information about contracts with customers, significant judgments made in applying the revenue guidance, and assets recognized from the costs to obtain or fulfill a contract.
-The standard is effective for interim and annual reporting periods beginning after December 15, 2017 and we currently plan to adopt the standard using the modified retrospective transition method.
-The modified retrospective transition approach will recognize any changes from the beginning of the year of initial application through retained earnings with no restatement of comparative periods.
+The standard is effective for interim and annual reporting periods beginning after transition approach will recognize any changes from the beginning of the year of initial application through retained earnings with no restatement of comparative periods.
 We are continuing to assess the potential effect that the standard is expected to have on our consolidated financial statements.
-We believe the more significant effects on our existing accounting policies will be associated with our power transformer business.
-Under the new standard, revenue for our power transformers will be recognized over time, which is a change from our current accounting policy of recognizing revenue for power transformers at a point in time.
+We believe the more significant effects on our existing accounting policies will be associated with our power transformers will be recognized over time, which is a change from our current accounting policy of recognizing revenue for our power transformers at a point in time.